 Bright Purple is committed to helping young people succeed in life.
 In 2012 we launched our first-ever company apprenticeship initiative called the Bright Futures Programme.

 We invited youths who were long term unemployed and/or had left school with few qualifications to apply and after an intensive short-listing process, we recruited six candidates for the programme.

 Over the next six months our young apprentices, all aged between 16 and 20, worked towards an SVQ in Business Administration, taking on a range of challenging UK and international projects to develop their knowledge of the business world.
 The recruits worked alongside inspirational and dynamic mentors from Bright Purple’s team and its extensive network of external global contacts.
-They also met with a number of inspiring people during the programme, including serial entrepreneur Tom Hunter; Scotland’s First Minister, Alex Salmond and Nobel Peace Prize winner, Muhammed Yunus.
+They also met with a number of inspiring people during the programme, including serial entrepreneur Tom Hunter; Scotland’s First Minister, Alex Salmond MSP, and Nobel Peace Prize winner, Muhammed Yunus.

 At the conclusion of the first Bright Futures Programme, two of the apprentices took on full time positions within the business, developing their expertise in hands-on support roles.